-The Living With and Beyond Cancer team at Hull and East Yorkshire Hospitals NHS Trust set up the wig service last year to help patients undergoing treatment at the Queen’s Centre at Castle Hill Hospital in Cottingham.
+The Living With and Beyond Cancer team at Hull University Teaching Hospitals NHS Trust set up the wig service last year to help patients undergoing treatment at the Queen’s Centre at Castle Hill Hospital in Cottingham.

 With wigs costing anywhere from £100 to £1,000, patients can pick up a wig for as little as £10.